tudasc/MetaCG/phasar2cg/README.md

 # python2cg

-This tool converts a CG in phasar output format to a CG in MetaCG output format.
+This tool converts a CG in phasar output format to a CG in metacg output format.

 ## Example Usage